Here you will find the answers to frequently asked questions about applying to our halls of residence.

 We encourage you to pick your top 5 halls as that will give us a better indicator as to what your preferred choices are.
 We endeavour to give you one of your top 5.
 The sooner you apply, the more likely you are to get one of these choices.
 Please note that we prioritise applications from all international and disabled students, as well as any student under the age of 18.
 If you have special requirements you must notify us of your needs on your application for accommodation.

-What happens if I can’t get onto the online application system on Wednesday 10 May?
+What happens if I can’t get onto the online application system?

 We encourage you to be patient on application day.
 The website will be experiencing large amounts of traffic, so it’s important to keep trying.
 Refreshing the page will slow our systems down so please avoid doing this when applying.
 We also suggest accessing the system on a desktop computer rather than a mobile device (including tablets).

 Do I have to pick 5 halls?